 5. Add the sweet paprika and cumin, mix in well, add the tomato puree, mix again.

 6. Add the chopped tomatoes and the bay leaves and stir well.

-7. Pour in about a litre of beef stock, or water at a scrape.
+7. Pour in about a liter of beef stock or water at a scrape.

 8. Cover and leave on a low heat for about an hour.
 The goulash might appear slightly too watery at this point, but don’t worry, it’ll reduce slightly over the hour and the dumplings will also absorb some of the liquid.

 9. While it’s simmering, you can prepare the dumpling mix.
 Beat the egg in a bowl with the water and then add the flour, one tablespoon at a time, until you get a consistency that just resembles a dough rather than a batter.

 10. After the goulash has had an hour with the cover on, remove the cover and taking the dough in one hand, break of smallish chunks with the other hand and roll them between your fingers to get something like a flat rugby ball, about 1cm thick.
 Dampening your hands with water can help.
 Don’t worry if they come out a little irregularly shaped, this is pretty normal for this dish.
 Drop these into the goulash and leave, uncovered, on the lowest heat for about 15-20 minutes.
 If you think it has reduced too much, you can add a drop more water or stock.